Conference Agenda

 Chair: William Gornall, University of British Columbia

-Discussant: Daisy Wang, The Ohio State University
+Discussant: Daisy Wang, University of Southern California

 From Competitors to Partners: Banks’ Venture Investments in Fintech